Hi again! I haven't really updated this page as much as I wanted last year, so from now on I'll update it every fortnight.

 In May, I started going one week per month to Madrid for work.
 We're opening business there, so I need to be on the ground and get to know people on a regular basis.
 I'm enjoying this part of my job very much.

 You can cross paths with me quite easily.
 I share all my trips using Nomadlist.
 While in Barcelona, you can book me for a quick call or for office hours on Wednesdays at Spaces 22@ (C/Pallars 193, 08005, Barcelona).

 In general terms, I am getting more and more into investing and M&A. This is because I am doing business development for my company, so I get to know a lot of people and therefore a lot of deals.
 One of my goals this year is to grow my network of investors, brokers and companies that normally acquire startups, and cultivate a good relationship with them.

-I'm on a 25-book reading challenge on Goodreads.
+I'm on a 33-book reading challenge on Goodreads.
 I do this every year to force myself to read outside of the computer screen.
 I do read on my Kindle, though, as I only like paper books for decoration purposes.
 I find them uncomfortable to read in bed.

 If you know me, you know that I am a huge music fan, and I can't conceive my life without music.
 I'd say I listen to music to most of the time I'm awake.
 I also go to one or two concerts per week.
 I like to contribute to the concert-goers scene by submitting the setlists of the concerts I attend to Setlist.fm.

 This page has been last updated on March 15th, 2020.